 - Building links from local directory listings to that page to strengthen location-based keyword rankings (e.g. If you’re creating a landing page for London, build links from London-based directories to the landing page’s URL).

-First, understand that schema markup is one of the most powerful, least used parts of SEO today.
-Schema are basically brief snippets of data that can give extra information to search users and search engines.
-Best of all, schema markups don’t require extra coding, and can be inserted through Schema.org, a rare collaboration between Google, Yahoo, and Bing.
+Schema are basically brief snippets of data that provide extra information to users and search engines.
+Best of all, schema markups don’t require any coding knowledge, and can be inserted through Schema.org, a rare collaboration between Google, Yahoo and Bing.

 Reporting and analytics are two critical elements of SEO — both of which are indispensable to improving your overall marketing strategies.

-Effective reporting means you can understand key questions such as:
+Effective reporting means that you can understand key questions such as:

 - What content really appealed to your customer?